ravdy/DevOps/sonarqube/Sonarqube_with_database.md

  1. Make sure port 9000 is opened at security group leave
  2. start sonar service as a sonar user
  3. user correct database credentials in the sonar.properties
- 4. user instance which has atleast 2 GB of RAM
+ 4. use instance which has atleast 2 GB of RAM